 Container technology is considered by many in the IT industry as the go-to strategy for virtualization.
 Like most technologies, however, containers have security risks.
 The National Institute of Standards and Technology (NIST) released a guide that identifies many of those risks and offers recommendations for mitigating them and achieving secure containerization.
 While the guide doesn’t solve all the potential problems associated with containerization, it does provide a good starting point.

 In this post, we discuss the NIST’s take on some of the security issues and their recommended fixes.

-At the OS Level
+Secure Containerization at the OS Level

 When it comes to security risks in containerization, the host operating system (OS) is a primary target.
 An attack on the OS can put all the containers running on it in jeopardy.
 That’s why the NIST recommends running a minimalist, container-specific OS that limits the number of installed components to the least amount required.
 Fewer components equal fewer vulnerabilities to exploit.